Is a co-working space right for your startup?

 Co-working allows you to rent desks and meeting rooms for a set period.
 Membership varies from monthly setups to daily drop-in availability.
 The average entry price of U.S. co-working spaces is $200 a month for a shared desk and $350 a month for a dedicated desk, while the cost of renting a traditional office space can range from the upper hundreds to thousands of dollars per month.

-"If you don't know how big you are going to be in a month, how could you possibly sign a seven-year lease on an office space?" says Eryc Branham, general manager and chief revenue officer at co-working campus RocketSpace.
+"If you don't know how big you are going to be in a month, how could you possibly sign a seven-year lease on an office space?" says Eryc Branham, former general manager and chief revenue officer at co-working campus RocketSpace.
 "So startups are either overbuying commercial real estate or under-buying and having to spend lots of money that should be spent on product or going to market."

 In co-working centers, seating is often clustered into zones to separate individual tasks from group activities.
 Additionally, some offer phone booths for private calls, educational classrooms, and event space.
 Other amenities might include: